freeipa/freeipa-pr-ci/README.md

 ### Side notes about deployment

+#### Firewall configuration
+If it happened you use firewalld on your machine you wish to install runner on you should open ports for nfs, ipp, rpc-bind and mountd.
+Otherwise Vagrant will not mount the shared volume.

+If you're deploying freeipa-pr-ci on the FreeIPA infrastructure you don't need to care about firewalld as all of the security rules are managed by external firewall.

 #### Runner deployment automation

 By default, ansible will prompt for API token and other variables.
 To fully